SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 1. Select **Anomaly** under **Detection Method**. <br/> <img src={useBaseUrl('img/monitors/new-monitor-anomaly-detection-method.png')} alt="Anomaly detection method" style={{border: '1px solid black'}} width="800" />
 1. In **Query**, [provide a query](/docs/alerts/monitors/create-monitor/#provide-a-query-logs-and-metrics-only) for the logs to be monitored for anomalous behavior.
 1. In the **Critical** tab under **Trigger Type**, select the parameters for the alert trigger:
    * **Detection Window**.
 Select the duration of time to watch for anomalies (either 5 minutes, 10 minutes, 15 minutes, 30 minutes, 1 hour, 6 hours, 12 hours, or 24 hours).
-Ensure that detection window is 5-10 times longer than the timeslice used in the log query.
+Ensure that the detection window is 5-10 times longer than the timeslice used in the log query.
    * **Detector Sensitivity**.
 Tune the number of anomalous data points detected per day compared to the predicted baseline for the detection window.
 Low sensitivity will result in more alerts, and high sensitivity will result in fewer alerts.
 Use low sensitivity if you do not want to miss out on most anomalies.
    * **Minimum Anomaly Count**.
 Enter the minimum number of anomalies to detect during the detection window before triggering an alert.
 This setting helps you add context to anomaly detection.
 For example, if you know a particular signal is noisy, you may want to wait for a number of anomalous data points in the detection window before triggering an alert.
 If the Detection Window is set to 5 minutes, and the Minimum Anomaly Count is set to 1, then an alert is triggered if 1 anomaly appears within a 5-minute time period.
 1. Perform [Step 2: Advanced Settings](/docs/alerts/monitors/create-monitor/#step-2-advanced-settings-optional) and [Step 3: Notifications](/docs/alerts/monitors/create-monitor/#step-3-notifications-optional) in the **New Monitor** window.